|Rules of Court|

-8.1 In the event a jury trial is to be cancelled, the same must be done not later than 2:00 o'clock p.m. on the day prior to the hearing date by all attorneys representing the parties to such action or by the parties if they are not represented by counsel, by any of the following methods:
+8.1 In the event a jury trial is to be cancelled, the same must be done no later than Friday, by 2:00 o'clock p.m. for a Wednesday trial and no later than Monday, by 2:00 o'clock p.m. for a Friday trial by all attorneys representing the parties to such action or by the parties if they are not represented by counsel, by any of the following methods:

 1. By telephone

 8.2 Failure to advise the court as above directed shall result in jury costs being taxed to the parties.

 8.3 In all civil matters, complete jury instructions are required from the parties and shall be filed with the court no later than seven (7) days prior to trial date set for trial.
 Failure to provide same will result in pretrial conference with the court two days prior to trial date at 4:30 p.m.
 The attorneys and their clients are required to be present.

 8.4 In all civil matter where a jury demand is filed, the party making such demand shall make a deposit of $360.00 with the pleading or demand to cover the costs of such jury.

 In the event the matter is settled prior to trial but after a jury panel has been called, said deposit shall be applied to the jury costs.

 8.5 It is within the discretion of the court to have jury questionnaires prepared and to make such questionnaires available to counsel.

 If jury questionnaires are to be used, the following procedure shall apply: -